rh-telco-tigers/NetSentinel/README.md

 NetSentinel offers a glimpse into the future of AI-enhanced operational workflows, emphasizing adaptability, scalability, and real-time response for diverse applications.

-## Order OpenShift Environment

-- Any OpenShift environment should work technically, provided there are no operator conflicts.
-To avoid issues, it’s recommended to start with a clean environment since the project requires installing multiple operators and configurations.
-- For testing purposes, we are using the following environment.
-  - Order an OCP demo cluster via this [URL](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/sandboxes-gpte.ocp-wksp.prod&utm_source=webapp&utm_medium=share-link)
-  - Select **OpenShift Version 4.17** during setup.
-  - Only a single control plane is sufficient.
-  - If you are using **Model as a Service** for the LLM model, a CPU-only setup is adequate for deploying this project.

 ## Running the Application
 To test this application, follow the appropriate instructions based on your environment: